Iraq: Religion

-Christianity in Iraq has its roots from the conception of the Church of the East in the 5th century AD, predating the existence of Islam in the region.
-Christians in Iraq are predominantly native Assyrians belonging to the Ancient Church of the East, Assyrian Church of the East, Chaldean Catholic Church, Syriac Catholic Church and Syriac Orthodox Church.
+Christianity in Iraq has its roots from the conception of the Church of the East in the 5th century AD, predating the existence of Islam in the region of Iraq.
+Iraqi Christians are predominantly native Assyrians belonging to the Ancient Church of the East, Assyrian Church of the East, Chaldean Catholic Church, Syriac Catholic Church and Syriac Orthodox Church.
 There is also a significant population of Armenian Christians in Iraq who had fled Turkey during the Armenian genocide.
 Christians numbered over 1.4 million in 1987 or 8% of the estimated population of 16.3 million and 550,000 in 1947 or 12% of the population of 4.6 millions.
 After the 2003 invasion of Iraq, violence against Christians rose, with reports of abduction, torture, bombings, and killings.
-The post-2003 Iraq War have displaced much of the remaining Christian community from their homeland as a result of ethnic and religious persecution at the hands of Islamic extremists.
+The post-2003 war has displaced much of the remaining Christian community from their homeland as a result of ethnic and religious persecution at the hands of Islamic extremists.

+Iraq is home to one of the oldest Jewish communities in the Middle East and the first Jewish diaspora.
+In 1948, the Jewish population was estimated at 200,000, although some sources suggest the population may have been even higher.
+After the establishment of Israel in 1948, Jews emigrated, fleeing persecution in Iraq, while 100,000 of them remained.
+By the time Saddam Hussein came to power, their population had reached 15,000.
+Under his rule, the population dwindled—not due to persecution, but because the government lifted travel restrictions, allowing many Jews to emigrate abroad and visiting Iraq occasionally.
+At this point, around 1,500 Jews remained.
+After 2003, fear among the Jewish community increased, leading to their further decline.
+Today, it is estimated that only around 400 Jews remain in Iraq.
+Iraq is home to over 250 Jewish sites.

 There are also small ethno-religious minority populations of Mandaeans, Shabaks, Yarsan and Yezidis remaining.
 Prior to 2003 their numbers together may have been 2 million, the majority Yarsan, a non-Islamic religion with roots in pre-Islamic and pre-Christian religion.
-The Iraqi Jewish community, numbering around 150,000 in 1941, has almost entirely left the country.

-Iraq is home to two of the world's holiest places among Shi'as: Najaf and Karbala.
+Yazidis are mostly concentrated around the Sinjar Mountains.
+Mandaeans live primarily around Baghdad, Fallujah, Basra and Hillah.

 Diaspora and refugees

 The dispersion of native Iraqis to other countries is known as the Iraqi diaspora.
 The UN High Commission for Refugees has estimated that nearly two million Iraqis fled the country after the multinational invasion of Iraq in 2003.
-The UN Refugee agency estimated in 2021 that an 1.1 million were displaced within the country.
+The UN Refugee agency estimated in 2021 that 1.1 million were displaced within the country.
 In 2007, the UN said that about 40% of Iraq's middle class was believed to have fled and that most had fled systematic persecution and had no desire to return.
-Refugees are mired in poverty as they are generally barred from working in their host countries.

 Subsequently, the diaspora seemed to be returning, as security improved; the Iraqi government claimed that 46,000 refugees returned to their homes in October 2007 alone.